ALLAHABAD TOURISM GUIDE:

 Languages: Hindi, English

-One of the largest cities in Uttar Pradesh Allahabad bears testimony to the transfer of power from the East India company to the British Crown after the 1857 uprising The public library, the High Court, Allahabad University, Muir College, Mayo Memorial Hall are some structures that portray the exquisite colonial architecture prevalent in the 19th and the early 20th century.
+One of the largest cities in Uttar Pradesh Allahabad bears testimony to the transfer of power from the East India Company to the British Crown after the 1857 uprising The public library, the High Court, Allahabad University, Muir College, Mayo Memorial Hall are some structures that portray the exquisite colonial architecture prevalent in the 19th and the early 20th century.

-The most sacred spot in Allahabad is Triveni Sangam, the confluence of three of the holiest rivers of the Hindu mythology, the holy Ganga, Yamuna and the mythical Saraswati.
+The most sacred spot in Allahabad is Triveni Sangam, the confluence of three of the holiest rivers of the Hindu mythology, the holy Ganga, Yamuna, and the mythical Saraswati.
 Devout Hindus from all over India come to this sacred pilgrimage point to offer prayers and take a dip in the holy waters.
 It is believed that a holy dip taken at the Sangam washes away all sins.

-Jamuna Church: Built in 1847 by John Freeman, one of the first American Presbyterian missionaries who arrived in Allahabad.
+Jamuna Church: Built-in 1847 by John Freeman, one of the first American Presbyterian missionaries who arrived in Allahabad.

 Allahabad Museum: The Allahabad Museum has an impressive collection of Sunga, Gupta, late Gupta and early medieval period sculptural masterpieces, discovered at different places around Allahabad.

 Ewing Christian College (1901): In 1901 the Allahabad Christian College was founded by Dr. Arthur Ewing with eight students.
-By 1912 when Dr. Ewing passed away the college had its own Physics lab, Princeton hostel, Rhea hostel, Engineering buildings, the main building, Agricultural department, Philadelphia hostel and Turner hostel. memory of its great founder this college was a leading educational institution of Allahabad during early 19th century.
+By 1912 when Dr. Ewing passed away the college had its own Physics lab, Princeton hostel, Rhea hostel, Engineering buildings, the main building, Agricultural department, Philadelphia hostel, and Turner hostel. the memory of its great founder this college was a leading educational institution of Allahabad during early 19th century.

 Allahabad High Court(1916): Chief Justice, Sir John Staley laid the foundation in 1911.
 It was finally completed in 1916 and opened by Viceroy Lord Chelmsford.
 Designed by Frank Lishman. this structure is subtly adapted to the climate as is evident from the double roofing with Allahabad tiles on top to beat the summer heat.
-Conceived in a grand fashion, it has a domed pedimented centre, arcaded wings, stone balustrades and engrailed arches.
+Conceived in a grand fashion, it has a domed pedimented center, arcaded wings, stone balustrades, and engrailed arches.
 It reflects a beautiful synthesis of Eastern and Western architectural styles

 Rail: Allahabad has four railway stations, but major trains on the broad-gauge Delhi-Kanpur-Kolkatta line arrive at the main Allahabad Junctions.